Hellevoetsluis: History

 The area has been settled since before Roman times and was concentrated around a body of water called the "Helle", which was later Latinized by the Romans to "Helinium" and "Helius".
 The name Hel(le) Voet, Helius' foot or "(land at) the lowest point of Helius", appears in documents from the 13th century and later, such as in 1395, when the Nieuw-Helvoet Polder is issued for inspection.
 This polder had a drainage sluice (Dutch: "sluis") in the southern dike: the Hellevoetse sluis.

 The history of Hellevoetsluis has always been connected with water.
 During the time of the Eighty Year's War and the forming of the United Provinces Hellevoetsluis was the naval port of the Admiralty of de Maze (Rotterdam) and could accommodate an entire fleet within a special land-enclosed fortress with harbour and dockyard facilities, accessible through a canal.
 Thanks to its strategic situation the town grew from the beginning of the 17th century to be the homeport for the Dutch war fleet.
 In later years the port was fortified more and more and Hellevoetsluis, therefore, became a unique combination of a fortified town and a naval port.
 The Admirals Maarten Tromp, Michiel de Ruyter, and Piet Heyn had their home base here and in 1688 during the Glorious Revolution William III of Orange's invasion fleet departed from the port.

+In the early 1700s the English painter John Thornhill lamented on how townspeople in ports took advantage of travellers who often had to wait for the weather to calm before a ship could sail.
+Hellevoetsluis was one of the ports mentioned in his journal in 1711: